andrewhavck/sinfo/README.md

 # `sinfo`

-A thin wrapper around a [Java system library](https://github.com/jezhumble/javasysmon.com) that provides information about the system the application is running on.
+A thin wrapper around the [javasysmon library](https://github.com/jezhumble/javasysmon.com) that provides information about the system the application is running on.
 You will need to download the [jar](http://continuousdelivery.com/downloads/javasysmon/javasysmon-0.3.4.jar)

 ## Usage